 Cows can be milked OAD from the day they calve.
-Fonterra’s rules state that colostrum from each cow should be withheld from the vat for at least 8 milkings, equivalent to 4 days for herds milked TAD.
+Fonterra’s rules state that colostrum from each cow should be withheld from the vat for at least 8 milkings, equivalent to four days for herds milked TAD.

-While the newly-calved cow still in the colostrum herd, check all quarters/cows with the Rapid Mastitis Test (RMT).
+While the newly-calved cow is still in the colostrum herd, check all quarters/cows with the Rapid Mastitis Test (RMT).
 Do not put a cow’s milk into vat unless RMT indicates a low SCC.

 It is advisable to inspect newly-calved colostrum-cows twice a day, to minimise losses e.g. from milk fever.
 If dusting pastures in wet weather e.g. with magnesium chloride, do it twice a day.

 With cows only visiting the dairy once daily there is less chance to observe heats during mating.
-Most OAD farmers use tail paint to assist with detection of cows on heat; some use scratch pads as an additional device.
+Most OAD farmers use tail paint to assist with detection of cows on heat.
+Some use scratch pads as an additional device.